dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 For options that apply to all pub commands, see [Global options](/tools/pub/cmd#global-options).

+{{site.alert.note}}
-The options given will apply to all the packages added in an invocation.
-For example `dart pub add test http --dev` will add both package:test and package:http as dev-dependencies.
+  Any specified options will apply to all the packages included in an invocation of the command.
+  For example, `dart pub add test http --dev` will add both the `test` and `http` packages as dev dependencies.
+{{site.alert.end}}

 ### `-d, --dev`